italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 - scan the QR Code (Cross Device only);
 - extract from the payload the ``request_uri`` parameter;
 - invoke the retrieved URI;
-- provide in the request its Wallet Instance Attestation, using :rfc:`9449` to proof the legitimate possession of it;
+- provide in the request its Wallet Attestation, using :rfc:`9449` to proof the legitimate possession of it;
 - obtain the signed Request Object from the Relying Party.
 - evaluate the trust with the Relying Party, by evaluating the Trust Chain related to it.